NetherGamesMC/support/docs/allowed-modifications.md

 - X-ray resource packs
 - Pro Placer, Better Placement and Accurate Block Placement

-We do, however, allow full use of the resource packs and add-ons below:
+We do, however, **ALLOW** full use of the resource packs and add-ons below:
 - ToggleSneak
 - ToggleSprint
 - NoHurtCam